LostByteSoft/Collatz-Conjecture/readme.md

 --------------------------------------------------------------------

-Remove the # in front of this to get a random number.

-posnum=$RANDOM

-27 special number

-9663 special number

-68719476736 divisible dy 16

 Collatz part of the solution !
 This is not a proof !
 But explanations !

 There are no number to go infinite because when you fell on 1024 multiple